sidebar hamburger menu

 https://aka.ms/dotnet/runtimes-sdk-info

-• dotnet --list-sdks lists all the .NET SDKs installed on your system.
-Uninstall the old .NET version after you install a new one.
+• dotnet --list-sdks — lists all installed SDKs.
+Uninstall old versions after installing a new one:

 dotnet --list-sdks